NVIDIA/NeMo/docs/source/nlp/text_normalization/wfst/wfst_text_normalization.rst

      "123" -> "one hundred twenty three"

-NeMo has both a fast version which is deterministic :cite:`textprocessing-norm-zhang2021nemo` which has more language support and a context-aware version :cite:`textprocessing-norm-bakhturina2022shallow`.
+`nemo_text_processing` has both a fast version which is deterministic :cite:`textprocessing-norm-zhang2021nemo` which has more language support and a context-aware version :cite:`textprocessing-norm-bakhturina2022shallow`.
 In case of ambiguous input, e.g.

 .. code-block:: bash